Hibbertia sulcinervis: Description

-Hibertia sulcinervis is an erect shrub that typically grows to a height of up to 60 cm and has pronounced flanges on the base of the leaves.
+Hibbertia sulcinervis is an erect shrub that typically grows to a height of up to 60 cm and has pronounced flanges on the base of the leaves.
 The leaves are linear, mostly 10–20 mm long and 0.8–1.1 mm wide on a petiole 0.8–1.6 mm long.
 The flowers are arranged on the ends of branches or on short side-branches on a pedicel up to 2 mm long with bracts 1.6–2.3 mm long at the base but that fall off as the flower opens.
 The five sepals are joined at the base, the two outer sepals mostly 4.5–5.4 mm long and 1.8–2.2 mm wide, the inner lobes slightly broader.
 The petals are wedge-shaped, yellow, 4.2–5.8 mm long and about 3 mm wide with six or seven stamens arranged around two shortly-hairy carpels, each with four ovules.
 Flowering occurs from September to December.